Remland.

 Now you can get on to the exciting part of the process - priming and painting your vinyl flooring!
 The first step is to get a decent floor primer, which can be obtained in a local store or online - you'll only need one coat of this (although you can do 2 if you really want to!) which can be applied using a simple roller.

-What’s more important is getting the right type of paint for your vinyl flooring - because your floors are prone to getting dirty, trodden on and are in generally high traffic areas, you’ll need to make sure you buy floor paint, which is more durable and can stand up to being constantly walked on!
 You can apply this using a roller, once your primer is dry (it might be worth testing a small area to make sure you like the colour before you do it on the whole floor.)
-Once you’re ready, you can stick painters tape to the floor trim to make sure you don’t splash any paint and get to work!
+Once you're ready, you can stick painters tape to the floor trim to make sure you don't splash any paint and get to work!
 Apply as many coats as it takes to achieve an even colour, but make sure to wait for the previous coat to dry before you start the next one.

 If you follow this guide, painting your vinyl floor shouldn't be a problem!
 If you take care and don't cut corners, you should end up with a floor as good as new which can last you years to come.